Naereen/web-sphinx/tutogit.en.rst

 * ``alias GitChanged='clear ; git status | grep --color=always 'modified' | less -r'`` for the modified files,
 * ``alias GitDeleted='clear ; git status | grep --color=always 'deleted' | less -r'`` for the deleted files,
 * ``alias GitAdded='clear ; git status | grep --color=always 'added' | less -r'`` for the added files,
-* ``alias GitSize='clear; git count-objects -v -H | grep "size-pack" | sed s/"size-pack: "/"Size of the repository"/'`` displays the storage size of the current repository (e.g. 9.75 MB currently for `this project web-sphinx <https://bitbucket.org/lbesson/web-sphinx>`_).
+* ``alias GitSize='clear; git count-objects -v -H | grep "size-pack" | sed s/"size-pack: "/"The size of the repository is "/'`` displays the storage size of the current repository (e.g. 9.75 MB currently for `this project web-sphinx <https://bitbucket.org/lbesson/web-sphinx>`_).

+.. runblock:: console

+   $ git count-objects -v -H | grep "size-pack" | sed s/"size-pack: "/"The size of the repository is "/

 These ones are good shortcuts, which by default also launches local compression of the just filed after each operation (on average it saves time):